-The Brownies meet each Wednesday evening during school term at 6.00 pm in the Community Hall.
+The Brownies meet each Wednesday evening during school term at 6.00 pm in the Lady Emily Community Hall.

 Tarrington 80 Club

 It is over 30 years since the 50 Club was formed.
 As its name suggests, it had 50 members each paying £12 per year.
 As the village has grown the membership has increased.
 At a time when there were 80 members the club changed its name to the 80 Club.
 Now, despite the Committee’s decision to increase the annual subscription to £20, we have over 115 members.
-The 80 Club not only gives you the chance of winning some grand prizes but you also benefit from the donations made annually to your Parish Church and Community Hall.
-In 2009 the total was £834 divided equally between the Church and the Community Hall.
+The 80 Club not only gives you the chance of winning some grand prizes but you also benefit from the donations made annually to your Parish Church and the Lady Emily Community Hall.
+In 2018 the total donated was £1240 divided equally between the Church and the Hall.

 This year the prizes will be made up as follows :-

 Tarrington WI meets on the 2nd Monday of most months in the Lady Emily Community Hall.
 The events planned in 2019 are :

 12th August Talk by Colin Tyler

 9th September From City to Farm – Roz Simcock